stanstaton/wdi_assessments/project_assessments/project-1-retake.md

     - Listen for browser events, such as `click`, being dispatched by DOM elements.
     - Manipulate a DOM element's content and style.

-### DEMO

-The instructor will now demonstrate the app you will be building.

 ### OVERALL APPLICATION REQUIREMENTS

-As you saw, the application's UI consists of:
+The application's UI consists of:

 - A temperature display, in degrees Fahrenheit
 - A <input> element, in which the user can enter a number